tbeadle/docker-gunicorn/README.md

 This allows you to copy files to this location in your container or just mount a volume for that directory.

-If you do define your own templates, all environment variables starting with `USER_` will also be available within any of those templates.
+If you do define your own templates, all environment variables will also be available as variables within any of those templates.
 Also, if you want to *extend* the base templates, just use `{% extends 'base/<templatename>' %}`.

 Note that, when setting variables to paths located within your application's directory, your application will be rooted at `/app` within the image.